 A stye is a fluid-filled pus little sac on the inside of the eyelid that's very irritating.
-They're very common but a lot of times people don't really know what to do with them.
-And this information could also relate to boils on the back, in the armpit, and back of the knee – they are all in the same category and essentially the same thing.
+They're very common but a lot of times, people don't really know what to do with them.
+And this information could also relate to boils on the back, in the armpit, and at back of the knee – they are all in the same category and essentially the same thing.

-What’s the Cause of A Stye?
+What’s the cause of a stye?

-One of the common causes of a stye is a bacterial infection although sometimes it is viral.
+One of the common causes of a stye is a bacterial infection although sometimes, it is viral.
 This means that your immune system is involved.
 The most common white blood cell is the neutrophil and it’s your primary defense against these infections.

 What will happen is that the neutrophil will nearly always go after the sugar and ignore the infection.
 They just love sugar.
-But the problem is then that the neutrophil stops working after the sugar meal.
+But the problem then is that the neutrophil stops working after the sugar meal.
 Sugar activates the whole process of the neutrophil not working.